PoziWorld/PoziTone/README_en.md

 Open any station that you like from the [Stations list](http://101.ru/?an=port_allchannels).

-With every track change you can see the glory of `PoziTone`! :)
+With every track change you can see the glory of PoziTone! :)

 Keyboard shortcuts